json-schema-org/website/pages/overview/what-is-jsonschema.md

 ## JSON Schema History

 JSON Schema has a rich history that dates back to the [first JSON Schema proposal](https://web.archive.org/web/20071026185150/http://json.com/json-schema-proposal/) submitted by **Kris Zyp** to json.com on October 2nd, 2007.
-* The *pre-historic* era, from 2009 to 2012, marked the early stages of development when JSON Schema was still evolving without standardized versions.
-* The *classical era*, from 2013 to 2018, provided a more stable foundation but had limitations in terms of functionality and extensibility.

-* However, the *modern era*, starting in 2019 and continuing to the present, has brought significant advancements to JSON Schema.
-They have expanded its capabilities and introduced standardized features.

-As of now, the current version of JSON Schema is [2020-12](../draft/2020-12/release-notes.md), which represents the latest advancements and refinements in this specification.
+The current version of JSON Schema is [2020-12](../draft/2020-12/release-notes.md), which represents the latest advancements and have expended capabilities as compared with the previous version `draft-04`, `draft-06`, `draft-07`.
+We encourage everyone to adopt the latest version whenever possible to take advantage of all the advancements and benefits of JSON Schema.

+For more information regarding JSON Schema history, you can refer to [this article](https://modern-json-schema.com/what-is-modern-json-schema) by **Henry Andrews**.

 ## How it works